 Since its inception in 2015, the Nashua River Wild and Scenic River Study Committee has worked to identify our river-related outstandingly remarkable resource values, consider the eligibility and suitability of the rivers for designation, and develop a voluntary stewardship plan with much public input.
-It’s a great milestone in the process that all eleven participating communities voted at their Spring 2018 Annual Meetings to accept the “Nashua, Squannacook, and Nissitissit Rivers Stewardship Plan” and its recommendation to designate the rivers as “Wild and Scenic".
+A major milestone in this process was reached this spring with the acceptance by all eleven participating communities at their 2018 annual town meetings of the "Nashua, Squannacook, and Nissitissit Rivers Stewardship Plan" and its recommendation to seek federal designation of the rivers as "Wild and Scenic."

 The “Stewardship Plan” is a companion document to the “Study Report” currently being prepared by the National Park Service for congressional review.
 Numerous letters of support are being collected for inclusion in the Study Report.

 The next step is that legislation to designate the rivers as “Wild and Scenic“ is being drafted by Representative Tsongas’s office and will be submitted to the US Congress.
 Once Congress votes in favor of such, the President will then be asked to sign the legislation to officially designate the rivers as Partnership Wild and Scenic Rivers.